glingden/CountryApp/README.md

 # Country Web App
 This web app provides you World Countries' information such as population, lanugages, borders, etc. In addition, 4 different colors of choice are available in the app.
-This app is developed using React.js, React hooks, Redux and Material UI. <br> App is live at https://graceful-biscotti-0acdbe.netlify.app/
+This app is developed using React.js, React hooks, Redux and Material UI. <br><br> App is live at https://graceful-biscotti-0acdbe.netlify.app/